I am an Assistant Professor of Political Science at the College of Charleston and

 a Research Fellow in the Economics Department.

 I received my Ph.D. from the University of Florida in the fall of 2011.
-My expertise is in American national institutions (in particular Congress), presidential and congressional elections, research methodology (with a focus on quantitative methods), political economy, and political behavior.
+My expertise is in American national institutions (in particular Congress), presidential and congressional elections, research methodology, political economy, and political behavior.

 A copy of my curriculum vitae is available here.